pulumi/docs/content/docs/pulumi-cloud/copilot.md

 * Through the use of new skills, Pulumi Copilot can access cloud metadata in real time in AWS, Azure, Kubernetes, and more, allowing it to join Pulumi’s IaC world view with information about usage, costs, and more – as well as infrastructure not yet under the management of Pulumi.

+#### Customization via system prompts

+* System Prompts allow organization administrators to set default preferences and guidelines for Pulumi Copilot.
+By configuring these prompts, you can tailor Pulumi Copilot’s behavior to better suit your team’s needs and policies.

 ## Frequently Asked Questions

 ### What model does Pulumi Copilot use?